 Shel Horowitz

-Shel was still a teenager when he started doing publicity and marketing for grass-roots community organizations with zero promotional budget.
-There wasn't even money available for stamps, so he used to hand-deliver press releases on a three-speed bicycle, Trained as a journalist, he first became aware of the power of the news media when a local paper refused to print meeting notices he wrote for a controversial group--but gave extensive news coverage to its refusal.
-Now, for over twenty years, he's helped businesses, nonprofits, and community groups get their message out to the public with little or no expenditure.
+Shel was still a teenager when he started doing publicity and marketing for grassroots community organizations with zero promotional budget.
+There wasn't even money available for stamps, so he used to hand-deliver press releases on a three-speed bicycle.
+Trained as a journalist, he first became aware of the power of the news media when a local paper refused to print meeting notices he wrote for a controversial group--but gave extensive news coverage to its refusal.
+Now, for over forty years, he's helped businesses, nonprofits, and community groups get their message out to the public with little or no expenditure--specializing in 1) organizations who integrate environmental and social change with profitability, and 2) authors and publishers.

 After finishing Antioch College at age 19, Shel had to come to terms with his own work history: career paths not only in writing, but also in radio, teaching, arts, food service, office systems, community organizing, and environmental issues.
 To complicate the picture, most of his jobs had been for very short periods of time, because of Antioch's 3-month internship rotation program.
 Making sense of this hodge-podge and putting together his own first résumés led to a new career direction: résuméwriting and career services.
 Shel quickly realized he had the ability to discover a job candidate's best strengths and present them so those are highlighted while weaknesses are downplayed.
 In short, he turned résumé writing into a marketing function.